In this article, I’ll show you how to learn Spanish fast!

 If you really want to learn Spanish fast…

 Stay home, and you’ll get further faster.

 Watch this video for a detailed explanation of my views on language immersion as a study method:

 OK, now you know how to learn Spanish fast – in theory – what would it look like in practice, alongside a busy work schedule?

-As you can see, to learn Spanish fast requires some dedication, but it is possible!
+As you can see, learning Spanish fast requires some dedication.
+But it is possible!

 The secret is to stay focused on the big-picture techniques that will actually help you learn the language… and speak it!

-If you’d like to learn about my techniques in more depth, check out my dedicated Spanish programmes at: Fluent Spanish Academy
+If you’d like to learn about my techniques in more depth, check out my dedicated Spanish programmes:

 ¡Buena suerte con tu español!